mikejoyceio/mikejoyceio/README.md

 ## Hello 👋

 I'm Mike, a frontend developer.
-Right now, I'm primarily working with Vue.js, React, Gatsby, Shopify, and anything JavaScript, HTML, and (S)CSS related.
+Right now, I'm primarily working with Vue.js, React, Gatsby, Netlify, Shopify, and anything JavaScript, HTML, and (S)CSS related.

 Why the frontend?
 It's a perfect mix of programming, problem solving, and creativity.